Pengwern: History and legend

+Origins

-Nothing is known about the foundation of Pengwern, although according to Welsh tradition it was part of the Welsh kingdom of Powys in the early Middle Ages.
+Nothing is known about the foundation of Pengwern, although according to Welsh tradition it was part of the Welsh Kingdom of Powys in the early Middle Ages.
 Early Powys, much larger in extent than the later medieval kingdom, seems to have roughly coincided with the territory of the Celtic Cornovii tribe, whose civitas under Roman rule (capital or administrative centre) was Viroconium Cornoviorum (now Wroxeter), replacing a fort located on the Wrekin, which was abandoned.
 Once the Roman legions left the area, Viroconium Cornoviorum had taken control of governing.
 However, the surrounding pagus (possibly multiple) may have revolted against the rule of Viroconium Cornoviorum, establishing a separate centre of power, which would become Powys.
 Between 530 and 550, Viroconium Cornoviorum, like many other Roman urban sites and villas in Britain at the time, was abandoned, possibly eventually developing into part of the royal court of Llys Pengwern.
+The site of Pengwern was listed as one of the three ancient capitals of Wales by Gerald of Wales, alongside Aberffraw in Gwynedd and Dinefwr in Deheubarth.

-The exploits of Cynddylan, as imagined around the 9th century, are told in the Old Welsh Canu Heledd (a cycle of poems named after Cynddylan's sister), possibly dating from the 9th century but not recorded until later, and this material situates Cynddylan's seat at Pengwern.
+The earliest known member of the regional dynasty of Pengwern was King Cyndrwyn, according to genealogies, he had numerous children consisting of fourteen sons, including his successor Cynddylan ap Cyndrwyn, and nine daughters.
+The exploits of Cynddylan, as imagined around the 9th century, are told in the Old Welsh Canu Heledd, a cycle of poems named after Cynddylan's sister, Heledd ferch Cyndrwyn, possibly dating from the 9th century but not recorded until later, and this material situates Cynddylan's seat at Pengwern.
+The poems may be representative of an earlier oral tradition.
 These relate to a further cycle of heroic and elegiac poetry concerning early Powys and the Hen Ogledd known as Canu Llywarch Hen.
+His story is also told in the Marwnad Cynddylan, a seventy or seventy-one-line awdl-poem, generally thought to have originated at around the time of Cynddylan's death.